Stonewall, Manitoba: Sports

 Stonewall is home to the Stonewall Jets of the MMJHL and the Stonewall Rams of the WHSHL.

+Stonewall has a senior baseball team named the Stonewall Blue Jays and a football club named the Interlake Thunder.

 Stonewall has two Hockey rinks: the Stonewall Arena (Ice Palace) and the Veterans Memorial Sports Complex.
 The only curling rink is the Sunova Credit Union Curling Rink.

-Stonewall has a senior baseball team named the Stonewall Blue Jays.

 Stonewall has one Soccer field: The Cooke Soccer Field.